haddocking/haddocking.github.io/education/disvis-webserver/index.md

 If you want to use the Chimera command-line instead, you need to first display it:

 <a class="prompt prompt-info">
-  UCSF Chimera Menu → Favorites → Command Line
+  UCSF Chimera Menu → Tools → General Control → Command Line
 </a>

 and type: